-- Push Off Monitor
+- Push Off Monitor using a script

 - Nircmd monitor off

 In Windows, there happens to be a keyboard shortcut in place for every action that can be performed by clicking the mouse.
 However, many of us are ignorant of these shortcuts except for the very commonly used ones.
 Power or energy saving can also be facilitated by turning off the monitor display while it’s not in use.